markr-fu-berlin/data-science-examples/tutorials/machine-learning/README.md

 ## Machine Learning Tutorials
-This section contains tutorials for doing Machine Learning within the Exasol.
+This section contains tutorials for doing Machine Learning within the Exasol database.
 We are going to provide examples for different languages and frameworks, tasks and use cases.

 **Currently, this repository is under development and we will add more and more frameworks and tutorials in the future.**